There is a dominant force taking hold in American homes and on Wall Street: the free video game Fortnite.

 The first problem with Fortnite is how addictive it is.

-If you want to understand Fortnite, you could watch a trailer or follow a full game.
-But it might be even more helpful to watch the Jimmy Kimmel Show’s “YouTube Challenge – I Turned Off the TV During Fortnite.”
-The video is more disturbing than funny.
+If you want to understand Fortnite, you could watch aor follow a .
+But it might be even more helpful to watch the Jimmy Kimmel Show’s The video is more disturbing than funny.

 Bloomberg Business recently reported on the astronomical growth of the game.
 Fortnite had 40 million players in January 2018, and that number grew by more than 14 million a month to reach 200 million players —a number equal to the population of Brazil — by November.